Historian: Simon Schama

 Perspective: Conservative-liberal

-Schama’s 1989 account of the French Revolution, Citizens, was written on a publisher’s commission for release on the 200th anniversary of the outbreak of the revolution.
-In Citizens, Schama returns to the epic narrative employed by historians like Carlyle.
-Despite his focus on people and events, Schama’s own interpretations are evident beneath the story.
+Schama’s 1989 account of the French Revolution, Citizens, was written on a publisher’s commission, for public consumption more than as a contribution to academia.
+In Citizens, Schama returns to the epic narratives employed by historians like Carlyle, focusing on people and events.

-He is more sympathetic to the ancien regime than traditional historians, seeing it not as stagnant and devoid of reform but full of modern ideas, invention, innovation and dynamic change.
+Despite this, Schama’s own interpretations are evident beneath the story.
+He is more sympathetic to the Ancien Regime than traditional historians, seeing it not as stagnant and devoid of reform, but full of modern ideas, invention, innovation and dynamic change.
 The much-demonised Louis XVI (who Schama describes as “lively”) and his wife Antoinette are treated with less hysteria.

-Shunning the Marxist perspectives that dominated the mid-20th century, Schama sees the revolution as a product of the middle classes.
+Shunning the Marxist perspectives that have dominated the mid 20th century, Schama sees the revolution as a product of the middle classes.
 They sought to improve the well being of all people based on abstractions and utopian ideals.

-He thinks the causes of the revolution were weak and confected.
+Schama thinks the causes of the revolution were weak and confected.
 It was begun by what he calls a “literary conspiracy”, cooked up in the salons and political clubs.
 Once the revolution was underway, violence became its great driving force; once violence was used to manufacture political change, it was destined to be used again.
 This violence expanded and consumed many of the revolutionaries themselves during the Reign of Terror, which is where Schama conveniently ends his book.

 Schama’s tone is undoubtedly conservative and reactionary, reminiscent of Edmund Burke or Alexis de Tocqueville.
 His Marxist critics have pointed to elements of hypocrisy in Schama’s arguments.
 He denies the importance of social structure and class as causes of revolution, yet spends some time discussing each.
 He also decries violence yet celebrates when the Hebertists are beheaded or when Corday assassinates Marat, a figure Schama loathes.